argshook/zettelkasten/create-pr-with-openai.md

 )
 ```

-This command retrieves the git log from the base commit to the current `HEAD`,
-formatting each commit as a list item and ensuring commit messages and bodies
+This command also formats each commit as a list item, ensuring commit messages
-are properly indented.
+and bodies are properly indented.

 ### Generating the Title and Description with OpenAI